-So I installed a Cape Backdraft Damper from Tamarack Technologies.
-It's a diode for air flow.
+Instead, I installed a Cape Backdraft Damper from Tamarack Technologies.
+It’s a diode for air flow.
 Air can flow to the outside because that piece of grey latex see moves with the breeze, like a flag.
 But if air tries to come back in when the fan is off, that piece of latex falls into the airstream and blocks the flow.

 Here’s a photo of the fan on the left and the Cape Damper on the right.

 The photo below shows the flex duct connecting the fan to the duct that goes out through the wall.
 It slides right over the Cape Damper.
 I used zip ties and lots of mastic to hold the duct on and seal it up.
 In the photo, the left end wasn’t attached yet because I hadn’t installed the insulation jacket over it yet.
 After I did that, the left side got zipped and sealed, too.